You may find yourself saying things like:

 If this pattern sounds familiar, you may be stuck in a self-sabotage cycle.

-Do you get in your own way through self-sabotage?
+Are you setting yourself up to fail with self-sabotage?
 If so, here are some common ways people get trapped in it:

 Waiting until the last minute is a form of self-sabotage.
 We have all pushed something to the bottom of our to-do list, but it creates more stress than is necessary.
 Oftentimes it doesn’t just affect you, but also impacts the whole family.
 With a little planning and time management, you can avoid this trap.